creativebitstudio/node_express_app/README.md

-# Welcome to another CreativeBitStudio tutorial.
+# Welcome to another CreativeBitStudio Quick Start Application.
 # This is an express-node app with Pug (template engine).

 This app contains all the necessary modules to develop a simple express app to play around, test and put into production with.